rohityadav-sas/Currency-Exchange/README.md

 # Currency Exchange App
-A simple React-based currency converter app that helps users easily convert currencies with real-time exchange rates.
-Built using modern tools like Vite, Bun, and Tailwind CSS, it focuses on efficient state management and smooth API integration to provide a seamless user experience.
+A fully responsive React-based currency converter app designed for effortless currency conversion with real-time exchange rates.
+Leveraging modern tools like Vite, Bun, and Tailwind CSS, it ensures optimized state management and smooth API integration, delivering a fast and seamless experience on all device sizes.

 ## Table of Contents
 - [Preview](#preview)